luisdiogo2071317/azure-docs.pt-pt/articles/network-watcher/required-rbac-permissions.md

 ## <a name="additional-actions"></a>Ações adicionais

-As capacidades de observador de rede também requerem as seguintes ações:
+Capacidades do observador de rede também exigem as seguintes ações:

 - Microsoft.Storage/Read
 - Microsoft.Authorization/Read